VariousTurtle/EAS-Decoder/README.md

 ![image](RPi_pins.png)

-## you can set up a hardware user interface with minimal parts.
+## A Hardware UI can be set up with minimal parts.
 - Three push buttons
 - two leds
 - An 20x4 I2C display